promaprogga/promaprogga.github.io/_pages/about.md

   -
 - **Biological Life Detection through Rock Classification** - *University Rover Challenge*<br>
   - The science team developed a subsystem to categorize soil and rock samples into extant, extinct, or 'No Presence of Life'.
 Our research utilized machine learning (ML) and deep learning (DL) methodologies and we also developed our own dataset.

+- **Restaurant Management System** - *University project*<br>
+This system allows customers to reserve tables at various restaurants based on availability.
+Customers can order from the restaurant's online menu and either serve themselves or request table service for an additional fee.
+The system generates bills and allows for online payment.
+Admins can manage restaurants, menus, and orders, and generate reports.
+  -  Backend Language: Python (Django).
+  -  Frontend: HTML, Sass, CSS, JavaScript, jQuery

+- **Protibaad** - *University project*<br>
+Protibaad is a comprehensive software system that enhances public safety and awareness.
+It features a crime alert system, missing person reporting, a survey pool, and a blog section.
+With its user-friendly interface and range of useful features, Protibaad is an invaluable tool for promoting safety, community engagement, and social awareness.
+  -  Backend Language: PHP, Ajax, JSON.
+  -  Frontend: HTML, CSS, Javascript.
+  -  Database: SQL.

+- **E-commerce Desktop Application** - *University project*<br>
+It is a desktop application where multiple customers can purchase and make payments at a time like e-commerce.
+  -  Library: Java FX
+  -  Communication Interface: Socket.

+- **University Management System** - *University project*<br>
+This Project is based on Java to understand the core concept of object-oriented programming.
+Features:
+• Faculty Management (add, remove, or show).
+• Student Management (Insert, remove, or show).
+• Course Transactions (add, drop, or show
+  -  Language: Java